pycord/book/src/commands.md

 The `app.command` statement here initiates the command, you can enter a custom command class in the `cls` parameter, which allows you to add much more customizations.
-The `cmd` represents the command you just invoked, and should be the same class as `cls`, the `content` fully represents the option you placed above.
+The `cmd` represents the command you just invoked, and should be the same class as `cls`, the `content` fully represents the option you placed above, it also has an extra `[str]` type hint to represent it's value is a string.

 You can also add a command like the following: